jax-ml/jax/docs/tutorials/automatic-vectorization.md

 ---

 (automatic-vectorization)=
-# Automatic Vectorization in JAX
+# Automatic vectorization

-In the previous section we discussed JIT compilation via the `jax.jit` function.
-This notebook discusses another of JAX's transforms: vectorization via `jax.vmap`.
+In the previous section we discussed JIT compilation via the {func}`jax.jit` function.
+This notebook discusses another of JAX's transforms: vectorization via {func}`jax.vmap`.

-## Manual Vectorization
+## Manual vectorization

 Consider the following simple code that computes the convolution of two one-dimensional vectors: